 And made a damn fortune off it.
 The network didn't know how much money could be made off of the reruns, and so they gave all the rights to Lucy and Desi.
-Enough for them to run their own major studio empire and be the executives in charge of shows like Gunsmoke, Mission: Impossible, The Untouchables, and Star Trek.
+Enough for them to run their own major studio empire and be the executives in charge of shows like Gunsmoke, Mission: Impossible, The Untouchables, and Star Trek: The Original Series.
 Lucille and Desi's family still makes royalties off the show, and considering it's never been out of syndication, well...

 Lucy has been quoted to say "We figured we couldn't lose.
 We'd ether make money off the deal, or at least we'd have the best set of home movies in the world."